JJF1962/-School_District_Analysis.-/README.md

 ![this is an image](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20performance%20.PNG)

-Before the clean-up the average reading score 81.87% and math 78.98% (as Shown in Figure below - source:schools_complete.ipynb), we can said that excersize allow to determine that th reading score has a small variance, increase about 0.1%, however the math score showns a substantial increase of 7.84%
+Before the clean-up the average reading score 81.87% and math 78.98% (as Shown in Figure below - source:schools_complete.ipynb), we can said that excersize allow to determine that the reading score has a small variance, increase about 0.1%, however the math score showns a substantial increase of 7.84%

 ![tis is an image](https://github.com/JJF1962/School_District_Analysis.-/blob/main/Resources/Capture%20before%20clean%20up%20%20%25%20pass.PNG)
 Source:schools_complete.csv.ipynb